Etsako West: Geography

 It has an area of 946 km^{2} and a population of 197,609 at the 2006 census.

 It also has the Prestigious Federal Polytechnic attended by students all over the state.

 The postal code of the area is 312.

 Climate condition

-the climate condition of etsako west is Partly cloudy skies with a chance of scattered thunderstorms in the afternoon.
-High temperature reaching around 90°F (32°C), with gentle and variable winds."

-The climate of Etsako West Local Government Area in Edo State, Nigeria, is tropical wet and dry (savanna).
+The climate of Etsako West is tropical wet in some areas and savanna dry in others.
 With year-round high temperatures and heavy humidity, the climate is distinguished by two distinct seasons: a lengthy rainy season and a shorter dry season.